Trepan-Debuggers/trepan-xpy/README.rst

    -- 10 """
    L. 10  @  0: LOAD_CONST Greatest Common Divisor

-   Some characterstics of this program used for testing:
+   Some characteristics of this program used for testing:
    * check_args() does not have a 'return' statement.
    * check_args() raises an uncaught exception when given the wrong number of parameters.

-Ok, now we are stopped before the first instruction `LOAD_CONST` which will loat a constant onto the evaluation stack.
+Ok, now we are stopped before the first instruction `LOAD_CONST` which will load a constant onto the evaluation stack.
 The icon changed from ``-> 10`` to ``-- 10`` which indicates we are on a line number boundary at line 10.

 The Python construct we are about to perform is setting the program's docstring.
 Let's see how that is implemented.